-Funding from Government's Jobs for Nature programme is enabling an ambitious $3.3m project to eliminate all significant land-based weeds from Westland.
+Funding from the Government's Jobs for Nature programme is enabling an ambitious $3.3m project to eliminate significant land-based weeds from Westland.

-The DWC led project will see workers searching for and removing weeds from approximately 30,000ha of public conservation land from the Taramakau River in the north, to Barn Bay in the south, and from the mountains to the sea.
+Mark Davies, Department of Conservation Operations Director Western South Island region, said through the project workers will search for and remove weeds from approximately 30,000ha of public conservation land from the Taramakau River in the north, to Barn Bay in the south, and from the mountains to the sea.

 - Sustainable Wild Whitebait Fishery

 - Sustaining the South Westland Community

 Image: Mark Davies (DOC), Minister Kiri Allan, Heath Milne (DWC)